 In Simple, Sanity testing is a checkpoint to determine if further testing can proceed or not.
 It determines that the required functionalities work roughly as expected.
 Although testers use sanity testing as a decision criterion for accepting or rejecting the software.
 Sanity testing is important because it saves time if any issue is identified by checking it quickly.

-In a nutshell, the main aim of sanity testing is to assure the functionality of the software even after many iterations of regression are carried out.
+In a nutshell, the main aim of sanity testing is to ensure the functionality of the software even after many iterations of regression are carried out.
 Thus, it increases the confidence to release software.